-We're getting very excited about a new partnership with Dyslexia Scotland – Creative Dyslexic Network.
+We're getting very excited about our event on dyslexia and creativity, a new partnership with Dyslexia Scotland – Creative Dyslexic Network.

 This event (details below) is being held for Dyslexic creatives who need support forwarding their creative futures and/or generic job searches. (more…)